 Old Bank sits on a calm bay where the local people live in houses that sit in the hill or out over the water.
 We are around the point from Old Bank, sitting on the ocean, not the bay.
 Because of this, our breeze is near constant and the ocean our front yard.
 At night, the waves can be heard from your room.
 Bastimentos has a very chill, caribbean vibe not found on the other islands.
 Locals here are Afro-Caribbean descendants of Jamaican immigrant workers hired to work on the banana plantations in the early 1900s.
 The locals here speak Guari Guari, also sometimes referred to as creole English, but really the language is patois English blended with Spanish and Guayamí (Ngobe-Buglé) words.
 Bastimentos is an island of no roads, just a sidewalk running through town.
 There is a very small beach by our property which sometimes disappears when the tide is high.
 There is also a swimming hole cleared of rocks to allow swimming access when the water is flat.
 Water shoes are still a good bet to bring with you as the entry is rocky.
 Snorkeling & SUP can be done directly in front of The Firefly when the water is calm.

 In 1988, the first marine reserve in Panama was created – the Bastimentos Island National Marine Park.
 A 33,000 acre park with stunning underwater scenery.
 Because of this, development has been slow on Bastimentos, keeping its natural beauty and jungle scenery.
 Bastimentos also provides the ideal location, close to town yet feeling as if you are in your own jungle paradise.
 If you enjoy the buzz of bars & restaurants in Bocas Town, yet want to come back to something a bit more untouched, natural & less touristy, we are the perfect option.
-Our property sits directly on the Caribbean and the popular beaches of Red Frog & Turtle beach are a short boat ride away.
+Our property sits directly on the Caribbean and the popular beach Red Frog is a short boat ride away.
 If you’re feeling adventurous, you can hike the 35 minutes to Wizard Beach through the beautiful interior of the island.
 There’s also a popular hike to the organic farm & cafe called Up In The Hill.
 Bastimentos also has the island’s only zip line canopy tour.
-Just a few minutes walk away from The Firefly are several restaurants, including local favorites Alvin & Kecha, Chavela & Mom’s Place.
-There are also 2 convenience stores in Old Bank and a police station.
+Just a few minutes walk away from The Firefly are several restaurants, including local favorites Alvin & Kecha, Lissette’s and Danish.
+There is also a convenience store in Old Bank and a police station.